 Use the STOP submenu to terminate the printing of live, logged or site data.
-To stop any active printing activity, refer to Figure A-7 in Appendix A, Menu Maps, and complete the following steps:
+To stop any active printing activity, see Figure A-7 on page A-7, and complete the following steps:

 IMPORTANT: Make sure that a printer has been properly set up before proceeding with this section.